Brandberg Mountain: Location and extent

 Brandberg Mountain is located in former Damaraland, now Erongo, in the northwestern Namib Desert, near the coast, and covers an area of approximately 650 km^{2}.
 With its highest point, the Königstein (German for 'King's Stone'), standing at 2573 m above sea level and located on the flat Namib gravel plains, on a clear day the Brandberg can be seen from a great distance.
 There are various routes to the summit, the easiest (also steepest) being up the Ga'aseb river valley.
 Other routes include the Hungurob and Tsisab river valleys.
 The nearest settlement is Uis, roughly 30 km from the mountain.

 The core area of 450 km2 was declared a National Monument in 1951.

 Origin of name

 The name Brandberg is Afrikaans, Dutch, and German for Burning Mountain.
-It refers to its glowing color, which is sometimes seen in the setting sun.
+It refers to its glowing colour, which is sometimes seen in the setting sun.
 The Damara name for the mountain is Dâures, which means 'burning mountain', while the Herero name, Omukuruvaro, means 'mountain of the Gods'.